 This article will explain the procedure that a plaintiff uses to get a domestic abuse restraining order against a defendant, describes the types of hearings involved, and gives you basic definitions of abuse in the law.

 How the Law is Organized and Located

 The law which authorizes domestic abuse restraining orders is found in Massachusetts General Laws, Chapter 209A.
 The laws in our state are organized into "chapters", each of which addresses a particular general topic.
-The restraining order law is located within a cluster of family law chapters in the early two hundreds.

 What Is "Abuse" In the Law?